 “From all you’ve shared, it sounds like you’re overwhelmed because there are so many competing priorities right now.”

-But acknowledging these feelings of uncertainty, stress, and pressure to perform goes a long way to making people feel understood.
-As a result, they end up feeling more engaged, and motivated to be part of the solution.
+Leaders often fall into the trap of wanting to "fix" situations for their employees, but until they have demonstrated true active listening by capturing the facts, feelings, and showing that they understand how the person feels then they cannot move to the practical next steps.
+Acknowledging feelings of uncertainty, stress, and pressure to perform goes a long way to helping people feel understood.
+As a result, they can feel more engaged and motivated to be part of the solution.

 The final step is the one that drives results.
 As leaders get a handle on their own emotions and the emotions of their teams, they can start to mobilize people toward what needs to be accomplished.

-Leaders can start to mobilize their teams by seeking three things:
+Leaders can mobilize their teams by seeking three things:

 - Seek perspective: “What do you see as the biggest impact from the changes?”